Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 *   1 peristaltic pump
 *   A source and sink, with the pump in-between.

-This automation moves a preset amount of `volume` every `duration` minutes using a pump.
+This automation moves a preset `dosing volume` every `duration` minutes using a pump. **Skip first run** can delay the first dose by one interval.
 You choose the start and end points of the tube!

 ## Useful information for all dosing automations